Chesapeake and Ohio 2716: Brief excursion service with FWRHS and third retirement

-After Norfolk Southern ended their steam program in late 1994, the Fort Wayne Railroad Historical Society (FWRHS), the owner of NKP No. 765, reached an agreement with the Kentucky Railway Museum to sign a new lease to operate No. 2716.
+After Norfolk Southern ended their steam program in late 1994, the Fort Wayne Railroad Historical Society (FWRHS), the owner of NKP No. 765, reached an agreement with the Kentucky Railway Museum to sign a new lease for No. 2716.
+At the time, No. 765 was out of service for an overhaul, and the society opted to utilize No. 2716 to cover their own excursion operations.
 In January 1995, the locomotive was moved to the FWRHS' location in New Haven, Indiana, and work began to revert it to its C&O livery and to repair its firebox with new sheets and patches.
-By July 15, 1996, repairs on No. 2716 were completed, and the locomotive pulled a freight train on the Toledo, Peoria and Western (TP&W) around Logansport.
+By July 15, 1996, repairs on No. 2716 were completed, and the locomotive made its break-in run with a freight train over the Toledo, Peoria and Western (TP&W) mainline around Logansport.
 On July 20-21, No. 2716 pulled some excursions on the TP&W and the Winamac Southern (WSRY) during the Logansport Iron Horse Festival.

 The FWRHS created a schedule for No. 2716 to pull additional excursion trains in 1997, but all of them were cancelled, when the Federal Railroad Administration (FRA) declined to allow the locomotive any flue extensions and ordered for new flues to be installed.
 The FWRHS then decided to give up on operating No. 2716 and concentrate their efforts and investment on rebuilding No. 765.
 In February 2001, No. 2716 was towed back to the KRM, and the locomotive remained on static display there for the next sixteen years.